 If you have credit below around 580, you may wish to apply for a no-credit check loan.
 This simply means that your lender does not base their lending on borrowers’ credit scores, and therefore your credit history is not a factor.

 You will not necessarily require a no-credit check lender.
 You could approach nearly any lender, and many would be happy to lend to you despite your lower score.
-However, if you’re pressed for time, it may be best to head straight to a lender who doesn’t check.
+However, if you’re pressed for time, it may be best to head straight to a lender who offers no credit loans.

-Will My Low Credit Impact The Terms Of My Loan?
+Will My Bad Credit Impact The Terms Of My Loan?

 For lenders, it is more risky to put their money in the hands of borrowers who have been known to default on payments.
 As such, they may charge higher interest on loans to such borrowers.
 As long as you pay back your loan as quickly as possible, this shouldn’t be too damaging, but it is something to keep in mind.